persuaded9041/poke-solus-fr/README.md

 ## Elevator pitch

 _Pokémon Solus RGB_ is a minimal, near-vanilla romhack of Gen 1 (Red & Blue).
 It aims to enhance the solo gameplay experience by mitigating the need for trading, and "forward-patching" some features and learnset updates from Yellow and Gen 2.

-Overall, it changes _only a few things_ from the original games, without overhauling so much that it ceases to be Gen 1, and the whole thing becomes a [Ship of Theseus paradox](https://en.wikipedia.org/wiki/Ship_of_Theseus).
+It changes _only a few things_ from the original games, without overhauling so much that it ceases to be Gen 1 (and thus becomes a [Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus)).

-Quick overview of changes:
+### Quick overview of changes
-1. All 151 Pokémon are obtainable through in-game means
+1. All 151 Pokémon are obtainable through in-game means (without the need for in-game trades)
-2. Some new gameplay features have been added
-    - HMs can be taught to party Pokémon without using up one of their move slots
+2. Field Moves: HMs can be taught to party Pokémon without using up one of their move slots
-    - Four new TMs have been added to support forward-patched learnsets
+3. Four new TMs have been added to support forward-patched learnsets (Fire Punch, Ice Punch, Thunderpunch, Flamethrower)
-    - Trades can be performed in-game via the Trader NPC
+4. Trades can be performed in-game via the Trader NPC
-    - Battle HUD additions: EXP bar and 'already caught' indicator
+5. Battle HUD additions: EXP bar and 'already caught' indicator
-    - Professor Oak can be battled after beating the Pokémon League
+6. Professor Oak can be battled after beating the Pokémon League
-3. Pokémon learnsets have been partially forward-patched via Yellow Version and Gen 2 tradeback learnsets
+7. Pokémon learnsets have been partially forward-patched via Yellow Version and Gen 2 tradeback learnsets
-4. Some visual content is changed (sprites)
+8. Exclusive Solus sprite set (a collection of the developer's favorites)
-5. Some bugs/oversights from vanilla are fixed
-    - Ghost-type is now super effective against Psychic-type
-    - Focus Energy no longer quarters critical hit chance
+9. Some bugs/oversights from vanilla are fixed (Ghost is now super effective against Psychic, Focus Energy no longer quarters critical hit chance, etc.)
-    - A couple other small things

-For a detailed look at all the changes, check out the [Feature Log][featurelog].
+For a detailed look at _all_ the changes, check out the [Feature Log][featurelog].

 ## Versions

 There are three versions of this romhack: _Solus Red_, _Solus Green_, and _Solus Blue_.
 The differences between versions are solely cosmetic (palettes, title screen text, etc.), as this project consolidates any of the meaningful version-specific differences that existed across versions, such as Pokémon availability.
-For a complete list of version differences, check [here][versiondifferences].
+Check [here][versiondifferences] for a complete list of version differences.

-_Note_: _Solus Green_, if played on Game Boy Color, uses the GBC's built-in green "duochrome" palette.
+_Note_: If played on Game Boy Color, _Solus Green_ uses the GBC's built-in green "duochrome" palette.
 This is the same one which was used by the Japanese release of Pokémon Green Version.

 ## Installation